klaytn/klaytn-docs/docs/node/service-chain/getting-started/value-transfer.md

 Please refer [service-chain-value-transfer-example](https://github.com/klaytn/servicechain-value-transfer-examples) for the other cases.

 ## Native Support for KIP-7 and KIP-17 (To Be Implemented) <a id="native-support-for-kip-7-and-kip-17-to-be-implemented"></a>
 Currently, the bridge contract provided by the Klaytn team supports only `requestERC20Transfer()` and `requestERC721Transfer()` for token transfer.
 The corresponding request functions for KIP-7 and KIP-17 will be supported soon.
+Before the implementation is done, as you can see above, you can transfer KIP-7 tokens using ERC-20 interfaces.

 ## Value Transfer for ERC-721, KIP-17, and KLAY <a id="value-transfer-for-erc721-kip17-and-klay"></a>
 The workflow is the same as above. [`erc721`](https://github.com/klaytn/servicechain-value-transfer-examples/tree/master/erc721), [`kip17`](https://github.com/klaytn/servicechain-value-transfer-examples/tree/master/kip17), and [`klay`](https://github.com/klaytn/servicechain-value-transfer-examples/tree/master/klay) directories contain corresponding example source code.